NULL values

 work out why other queries don't work as you expected.

-s does not follow the SQL
+Oracle's treatment of DATEs does not follow the SQL

 standard.
-This short reading explains how DATE
+This short reading explains how DATEs are

 implemented and how to use them.
 If you wish, you can skip this section